AlexTelon/FlexiCharge-Backend/backend-app/docs/ocpp/ocpp_docs.md

 ## How to connect to local database
 1. Clone repo
-2. Create an .env file and set USE_LOCAL_DATABASE = 1
+2. Create an .env file and set USE_LOCAL_DATABASE = 1. set LIVEMETRICS_DB_UPDATE_INTERVAL = 10000 to update DB every 10 seconds.
+3. Get information for the rest of .env file from AWS

 ## How to test server-side websockets
 1. Run "docker-compose up"